MinchinWeb/blog.minchin.ca/content/20110707-stone-house-on-a-hill-photo-71-project-365.md

 construction.
 This home is at Mont Saint Michel, a rock on the Normandy coast that has had an abbey at the top of it for over 1000 years and a village built in stone under it for almost as long.
-As a side, Mt St Michel is one of my favorite places to visit in France.
+As a side, Mt St Michel is one of my favourite places to visit in France.

 <div markdown=1 class="photo-infobox">
 *Model*: Canon EOS DIGITAL REBEL XSI